 To view this activity you will need Internet Explorer 7.0+ or Firefox 3.0+ with Windows Media Player 9+, RealPlayer 12+, or Adobe Flash Player 9+.
 Be sure to disable your pop-up blocking software prior to the beginning of this activity.

-This activity is designed to meet the educational needs of case managers, counselors, nurses, pharmacists, pharmacy technicians, physicians, psychologists, and therapists interested in learning about atrial fibrillation.
+This activity is designed to meet the educational needs of case managers, counselors, nurses, pharmacists, pharmacy technicians, physicians, psychologists, social workers and therapists interested in learning about atrial fibrillation.

 These materials are intended ONLY for those that attended the live webcast on Thursday, October 18, 2018.

 - 1.00 ACPE - Pharmacists

 - 1.00 Attendance - General Attendance

 - 1.00 CCMC - General - Case Managers